-Accounting is the recording of financial transactions plus storing, sorting, retrieving, summarizing, and presenting the information in various reports and analyses.
-Accounting is also a profession consisting of individuals having the formal education to carry out these tasks.
+Accounting is the recording of financial transactions along with storing, sorting, retrieving, summarizing, and presenting the results in various reports and analyses.
+Accounting is also a field of study and profession dedicated to carrying out those tasks.

-One part of accounting focuses on presenting the information in the form of general-purpose financial statements (balance sheet, income statement, etc.) to people outside of the company.
+One part of accounting focuses on presenting the financial information in the form of general-purpose financial statements (balance sheet, income statement, etc.) that are distributed to people outside of the company.
 These external reports must be prepared in accordance with generally accepted accounting principles often referred to as GAAP or US GAAP.
-This part of accounting is referred to as financial accounting.